Calabacitas

 Calabacitas Veganas on a Plate

-This calabacitas recipe is a popular dish that can be used to fill tacos or as a replacement for beans and rice.
-Mexican squash is cooked until tender, and mixed with corn, onion, tomatoes, spicy peppers, and savory seasonings.
+This calabacitas recipe is creamy, tender, and satisfying!
+Mexican squash is cooked until tender and mixed with corn, onion, tomatoes, spicy peppers, and savory seasonings.
+It makes the perfect taco filling or side.

 Prep Time 10 minutes